 Our Volunteers meet visitors to the Centre, fundraise and much more.
 It’s very enjoyable, a great way to meet people and provides vital support to the Centre.

 Mary Tebble is an extraordinary volunteer who embarked on an unusal adventure in 2011 to raise money for the Centre.
 Read all about her Wild Flower Hunt, plus even more findings.

-See below for an update from Sandy, the Chair of the Volunteer, from our last members' magazine - this will give you a flavour for the kind of things they get up to!
+See below for an update from Sandy, the Chair of the Volunteer, from a recent members' magazine - this will give you a flavour for the kind of things they get up to!